Chemical Dosing System and Pump: Types, Working & Applications

 What is a Dosing System?

 A dosing system (DS) is an integrated package that measures, prepares, and injects a precise quantity of chemical into a process stream.
-Dosing systems handle 3 media types: liquids, gases, and solids.
-A dosing system operates in 2 modes: continuously or in batches.
-Built-in controls keep the dose accurate as flow rates, concentrations, and process conditions change.
+Dosing systems handle other media types too, including gases and solids.
+They operate continuously or in batches.
+Built-in controls keep the dose accurate as conditions change.

 Why Dosing Systems Matter